-Because the freeze-dried food is protected from moisture and oxidation, the shelf life really can be 25 years (or longer).
+Because the freeze-dried food is protected from moisture and oxidation, the shelf life can be 25 years (or longer).

-Once you open the package, the freeze-dried food will be exposed to air.
+Once you open the package, the freeze-dried food will be exposed to the air.
 Oxygen will start breaking down the food.
 Moisture from the air will get absorbed into the food, and it could get wet enough for microbes to grow.

 That’s why the shelf life of freeze-dried foods in normal packaging conditions is only 6-12 months.